cimeister/academic-kickstart/content/blog/unigramlm/additional.md

 #### Why this blog post

 With the above motivation in mind, I figured I should actually understand the algorithm.
 So I did what everyone does: I went to the [original 2018 paper](https://aclanthology.org/P18-1007/).
 That... didn't get me very far.
 So then I went to the SentencePiece repo, hoping I could reconstruct the missing pieces from the code.
-After a brief flashback while staring at the C++ implementation to the terror of my undergraduate CS classes, I bailed on that approach too.
+After a brief flashback to the terror of my undergraduate CS classes while staring at the C++ implementation, I bailed on that approach too.
 Then I thought maybe the missing explanation was hiding in the HuggingFace documentation.
 But let's just say that rabbit hole ended like this:

 > *The HuggingFace documentation* [on UnigramLM] *describes a